ruma/ruma.dev/source/docs/matrix/index.html.md

 You can pick any Matrix client, and you can switch at any time.
 Whatever you choose, it'll work with your homeserver.
-Currently, the most widely used Matrix client is the web app Vector.
+Currently, the most widely used Matrix client is [Riot](https://riot.im/), which has versions available for the web, iOS, Android, macOS, Windows, and more.

 On the homeserver side, Matrix offers choices to both the user and operator of the homeserver.